seedhartha/reone/README.md

 ## Usage

+Launch reone either using the launcher application, or from the command line:

-Specify a game path to run the game, e.g. `reone --game C:\swkotor`
+`reone --game C:\swkotor`

 Controls: